Farewell Paris, Hello London!

 |

-Nick Leeson, the man responsible for the collapse of Barings Bank, is arrested in Frankfurt.
+Nick Leeson, the man responsible for the collapse of Barings Bank, is arrested at Frankfurt Airport on 2nd March.
+He is jailed for six years in Singapore on 2nd December.

 On 9th March the fishing dispute between Canada and Spain escalates when the Canadians seize a Spanish trawler at gunpoint.

-The Queen visits South Africa for the first time since 1947.
+From 19th - 25th March The Queen and The Duke of Edinburgh visit South Africa for the first time since 1947.

 |